intel/pepc/docs/guide-tests.md

 For real-host-only tests `-D` is silently ignored when `-H` is also provided, because those tests never run on emulation.

+## GitHub CI

+CI here refers to GitHub Actions, the automated workflows in `.github/workflows/`.
+The main test workflow is `.github/workflows/pytest.yml`, triggered on every push by two orchestrating workflows:

+- `.github/workflows/ci-public.yml`: runs on the public GitHub repository (`intel/pepc`).
+- `.github/workflows/ci-innersource.yml`: runs on the innersource (Intel-internal) repository (`intel-innersource/applications.validation.server-powerlab.pepc`).

+The CI test run uses only emulation datasets.
+It does not have access to real hardware, so real-host-only tests are skipped.

 ## Real-Host-Only Tests